 Measure 2.2.
 Ninety percent (90%) of projects will be sustainable through infrastructure and community commitment as judged by a focus group of faculty members, peer mentors, and community representatives.
-DATA: Spring 2023 President's Leadership Program Experience Community Impact Projects and Class Presentation and evaluation.
+DATA: Spring 2024 President's Leadership Program Experience Community Impact Projects and Class Presentation and evaluation.

+In AC 2022-2023 the target was met.
 The program director introduced the topic of servant leadership at the PLP Emerging Leaders Day programs for prospective students.
-The President's Leadership Program website and publications were revised to incorporate major components of the program.
+The President's Leadership Program website and publications were revised to incorporate major components of the program including community commitment.
 In addition, discussions with community leaders and agency representatives took place earlier in the program to identify new partners and opportunities.
-For the Fall 2021 term,
+Community impact projects included topics such as: